MickPunungwe3000/mickpunungwe3000.github.io/_posts/2025-11-02-career-milestone.md

 ---

 I’m a senior software engineer sharing lessons from the field.
 If you found this useful, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/maverikpunungwe/).
-I post about Java, Spring, architecture, and the human side of engineering — because growth isn’t just technical.